5 Warranty Myths That Big Retailers Don’t Want You To Know About

 Understanding the warranty myths and realities can help you be a savvier shopper, save money, and avoid getting stuck with an “unwarranted” warranty.

 Retail warranties are also sometimes called extended warranties or “protection plans.”
-They are a form of insurance that a buyer can purchase to help cover the costs of repairing an item in case it breaks during a certain period of time.
+They are a form of insurance that a buyer can purchase to help cover the costs of repairing an item if it breaks during a specific period.

-The promise of warranties is this: if your product breaks, you can get it fixed.
-Or sometimes get a new one.
+Warranties promise that if your product breaks, you can get it fixed or, sometimes, a new one.

-Anyone who’s ever dropped and cracked their expensive iPhone will understand the feeling of relief that comes from realizing that your phone is still fully covered under warranty if you have a protection plan like AppleCare.
+Anyone who’s ever dropped and cracked their expensive iPhone will understand the relief from realizing that if they have a protection plan like AppleCare, their phone is still fully covered under warranty.

-The same is true for fitness equipment, which has experienced a boom since COVID-19: if your treadmill breaks down while it’s still under warranty, this can potentially save you hundreds of dollars in costs.
+The same is valid for fitness equipment, which has experienced a boom since COVID-19: if your treadmill breaks down while still under warranty, it can save you hundreds of dollars in costs.

-But here’s the problem: a lot of big box retailers are pushing customers to buy overinflated warranties now on all kinds of products.
+But here’s the problem: many big box retailers are pushing customers to buy overinflated warranties now on all kinds of products.
 And these retail warranties often are not a very good deal for you as a consumer.

-If you’re not careful, you might end up in a situation where you’re paying too much for a warranty that won’t really help you if something breaks.
+If you’re not careful, you might pay too much for a warranty that will not help you if something breaks.

-On one hand, it’s good for consumers to be risk-conscious and want to be protected against the possible costs of repairing or replacing a faulty item.
-Sometimes peace of mind can be priceless.
+On the one hand, it’s good for consumers to be risk-conscious and want to be protected against the possible costs of repairing or replacing a faulty item.
+Sometimes, peace of mind can be priceless.

-But many retail warranties usually do not add enough value to be worth the cost.
-Budget-conscious millennials might want to avoid the extra costs of retail warranties.
+However, many retail warranties usually do not add enough value to be worth the cost.
+Budget-conscious millennials might want to avoid the extra expenses of retail warranties.

-Not all retail warranties are worth paying for, and not all warranties are the same.
-Don’t just buy a retail warranty because it’s being presented to you as an easy add-on option at the checkout.
+Not all retail warranties are worth paying for, and not all are the same.
+Don’t just buy a retail warranty because it’s being presented as an easy add-on option at the checkout.

-Instead, if you take a closer look at how retail warranties really work, you can get more value for your money and understand your options.
+Instead, if you examine retail warranties closely, you can get more value for your money and understand your options.

-Let’s take a closer look at how retail warranties can work for you.
-Or, how to avoid an unnecessary upsell that doesn’t really make financial sense.
+Let’s look at how retail warranties can work for you and how to avoid an unnecessary upsell that doesn’t make financial sense.

-Myth 1: You have to buy a warranty at the point of purchase.
+Warranty Myth 1- You must buy a warranty at the point of purchase.

-Reality: Warranties are great money makers for retailers, which is why consumers often get hit hard and fast with the sales pitch at the cash register.
-What the salesperson doesn’t tell you is that you can actually shop around for a product protection plan instead of buying a warranty at the point of purchase.
+Reality: Warranties are great money makers for retailers, so consumers often get hit hard and fast with the sales pitch at the cash register.
+The salesperson doesn’t tell you that you can shop around for a product protection plan instead of buying a warranty at the point of purchase.

-It’s sort of a dirty little secret in the retail business—warranties are the store’s bread and butter.
+It’s a dirty little secret in retail—warranties are the store’s bread and butter.

 With nearly universal online price transparency (thanks, Amazon!), margins at big retailers have been shaved to a minimum, forcing warranties and other auxiliary products and services to become their new profit centers.

-Fortunately, however, if you adopt a “don’t take the bait and wait” mindset, you can actually find much better deals to protect those big-ticket purchases.
+Fortunately, if you adopt a “don’t take the bait and wait” mindset, you can find much better deals to protect those big-ticket purchases.

 Bottom Line

-Don’t rush the process on finding a good protection plan.
+Don’t rush the process of finding an exemplary protection plan.
 When you buy expensive products, avoid the pressure at the register and take your time to find the right warranty plan.
-Upsie gives you 60 days to 11 months after purchase of a new or used device, product, or appliance.
+Upsie gives you 60 days to 11 months after purchasing a new or used device, product, or appliance.

-For example, instead of shelling out a long-term payment plan for a brand-new smartphone, laptop, or fitness machine, opt for a used or refurbished model that can provide you hundreds of dollars in savings.
+For example, instead of paying a long-term payment plan for a brand-new smartphone, laptop, or fitness machine, opt for a used or refurbished model that can save you hundreds of dollars.

-Before you buy used, however, it is important to understand the difference between used and refurbished.
+Before you buy used, however, it is essential to understand the difference between used and refurbished.

 Used vs. Refurbished

-A used electronics device is essentially being sold as is.
-It generally is the responsibility of the seller to provide images of the device so you can see if it has any scratches or cosmetic issues.
-The listing should also say if there’s a feature that doesn’t work, like a cracked screen or foggy front-facing camera.
+A used electronic device is essentially being sold as is.
+It is generally the seller’s responsibility to provide images of the device so you can see if it has any scratches or cosmetic issues.
+The listing should also say if a feature doesn’t work, like a cracked screen or foggy front-facing camera.

-A refurbished device, on the other hand, has gone through diagnostic tests to make sure it meets the standards of sellable conditions.
-In some cases, these might be returned phones, laptops, treadmills, etc. that were broken and have been repaired.
+On the other hand, a refurbished device has gone through diagnostic tests to ensure it meets the standards of sellable conditions.
+In some cases, these might be returned phones, laptops, treadmills, etc., that were broken and have been repaired.
 An additional factory-refurbished warranty might be included, depending on where you get it.

-However, regardless of whether you take the “used” or “refurbished” purchase route, make sure you find a warranty to get the maximum value out of your electronic product/device.
-The best warranties to look for are ones that include accidental damage coverage for things like coffee spills or summer pool mishaps on top of manufacturer protections.
+However, whether you purchase a “used” or “refurbished” electronic product or device, ensure you find a warranty to get the maximum value out of it.
+The best warranties include accidental damage coverage for coffee spills, summer pool mishaps, and manufacturer protections.

 Bottom line

-Don’t assume that you cannot purchase a warranty for a used or refurbished product.
+Don’t assume you cannot purchase a used or refurbished product warranty.
 There are great options available that are wallet-friendly while giving you much-needed peace of mind.

-Myth 3: Everything is covered in my warranty.
+Warranty Myth 3 – Everything is covered in my warranty.

-Most warranties are full of loopholes and exclusions that can keep you from getting your money back.
-There’s not a lot of transparency from retailers about what is included (or not) in your warranty.
+Most warranties contain loopholes and exclusions that can keep you from getting your money back.
+There’s little transparency from retailers about what is included (or not) in your warranty.

-According to Consumer Reports, you need to read the fine print before you buy a warranty.
+Consumer Reports say you must read the fine print before buying a warranty.
 The coverage might not be as generous as you expected.
 Warranties often will not cover accidental damage, for example.
 Or they will not cover repairs for customers who do not do routine maintenance on their products.

 Some warranties might also require you to pay a deductible or share the costs of repairs.